solvidini/my-website/README.md

 This is my portfolio website.
 I'll upload here many of my projects in the future.

 ## Technologies
-Technology I used to create my website:
+Main technologies I used to create this website:
 * React
 * SASS

+&other

 ## Live
 https://samuelk.pl/